Kunal-Kumar-Sahoo/genmuzic/README.md

 4. Adjust the desired music duration using the slider.
 5. Click the "Generate Music" button.
 6. Listen to the generated music, and download it using the provided links.

-## Contributing

-We welcome contributions to enhance GenMuzic.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Open a pull request to the main repository.

 ## License